Ruspatents LLC

 Filing a trademark application in Russia requires payment of certain professional and state fees, depending on several factors, such as the number of chosen Nice classes, trademark type, etc. Several additional state fees may become necessary at some point in the examination procedure.

-(USD) Filing a trademark application in Russia (with a
+Filing a trademark application in Russia (with a substantive examination request)

-correspondence free Trademark registration and obtaining trademark certificate from
+Trademark registration and obtaining trademark certificate from the RPO

 10-year period)